harttle/liquidjs/docs/source/tutorials/options.md

 **lenientIf** modifies the behavior of `strictVariables` to allow handling optional variables.
 If set to `true`, an undefined variable will *not* cause an exception in the following two situations: a) it is the condition to an `if`, `elsif`, or `unless` tag; b) it occurs right before a `default` filter.
 Irrelevant if `strictVariables` is not set.
 Defaults to `false`.

+**ownPropertyOnly** hides scope variables from prototypes, useful when you're passing a not sanitized object into LiquidJS or need to hide prototypes from templates.
+Defaults to `false`.

 {% note info Non-existent Tags %}
 Non-existent tags always throw errors during parsing and this behavior can not be customized.
 {% endnote %}